graphile/migrate/README.md

 Objects with a `command` key specify shell actions (e.g. running an external command such as `graphile-worker` which might install a separately managed worker schema into the database, or running something like `pg_dump` to dump the schema).
-Commands have access to the `$DATABASE_URL` envvar which will be set to the relevant database URL (e.g. the one that was just reset/migrated).
+Commands have access to the `$GM_DBURL` envvar which will be set to the relevant database URL (e.g. the one that was just reset/migrated) and `$GM_SHADOW` which will be set to `1` if we're dealing with the shadow DB.

 Objects with other keys are reserved for future usage.